Is Your Car Insurance Tax Deductible in 2025?

 2. Actual Vehicle Expenses Method

-The Actual Expenses method allows you to deduct the business use of your actual vehicle expenses.
-This includes insurance premiums, fuel, maintenance, repairs, lease payments, registration, and other costs.
-You must keep track of the total of these expenses, then multiply a percentage based on the percentage of the vehicle’s annual mileage used for business.
+The Actual Vehicle Expenses method allows you to deduct the business use of your actual vehicle expenses.
+This includes insurance premiums, fuel, maintenance, repairs, lease payments, registration, and other vehicle costs.
+Keep track of the total expenses, then multiply the total expenses by the percentage of the vehicle’s yearly business use.

 Deductible expenses included under this method are listed below.

-This method requires detailed recordkeeping of all expenses plus a breakdown of personal and business uses.
+This method requires detailed accounting of all vehicle expenses plus a breakdown of the percent of personal and business use.

 For Example: Assume 35% of your vehicle’s use is for business purposes.
 If your annual car insurance premium is $1,500, you can deduct 35%, or $525, as a business expense.
 The same percentage applies to other eligible vehicle expenses like fuel and lease payments.